The eLab course gives you the skills to develop and manage a successful new venture and apply those skills to launch your own entrepreneurial idea.

 Regular guest speakers throughout the three-week course include: entrepreneurs, venture capitalists, angel investors and professional service providers such as consultants and lawyers.
 Students will also interact with entrepreneurs and investors outside of the class room through things like WNY Venture Association meetings and talks with leadership and residents at 43North and the Z80 Labs tech incubator.

-As a participant in the eLab, you will compete for the Student Entrepreneur Fellowship, available to top performing teams.
-The fellowship consists of at least $5,000 per team, co-working space at tenX in UB STOR, mentoring and other professional services.
+As a participant in the eLab, there is an opportunity to gain additional resources, available to top performing teams.
+Resources may include seed funding, co-working space at tenX in UB STOR, mentoring or other professional services.

 Many students who have completed the eLab course have gone on to receive top awards and other impressive accomplishments, including the following: